We Happy Few (play)

 We Happy Few is a 2004 play by Imogen Stubbs.
 It follows a group of female actors touring Shakespeare plays round the United Kingdom during World War II.
-It is based on the Nancy Hewins' touring group, the Osiris Players.
+It is based on Nancy Hewins' touring group, the Osiris Players.
 Its title quotes the St Crispin's Day Speech from Henry V.

 Premiere

 Originally written and performed in 2003 at Malvern Theatres, it was further developed into the play which opened in London in 2004.
 The play was based on the Osiris Players who were the first professional all-woman theatre company founded by Nancy Hewins.